 Although the sun was really trying hard today, the grey clouds still filled the sky.
 We had to move on, leaving the Berliner Dom behind us, we crossed the road and ended up on a square.
 With St Mary’s Church (Marienkirche) on one side, which was first established in the late 13th century.
 And the Rotes Rathaus, Berlin’s Town Hall, on the other side (built between 1861 and 1869).
 And right in the middle….
 Neptune Fountain.
 At first sight this baroque fountain in bronze and granite, seemed to be a little bit out of place here, not quite fitting the scenery.
 But...Read More

 A day to explore.
 And for exploration you cannot go wrong from the centre of Berlin.
-The Generator Hostel we were based at provided us with an enormous amount in any any direction.
+The Hostel I was based at provided us with an enormous amount in any any direction.
 We turned right out the door and followed our noses.
 Through museum island around to where the grandeur of Berlin Cathedral (Berliner Dom) stands proudly in its own open space.
 A cathedral that has never technically been a cathedral.
 It has actually never had a Bishop in its seat.
 But sure it looks grander and more cathedral-like than many in the world.
-In the 1400s a...Read More
+In the 1400s a chapel once...Read More

 It was time to catch the train this time heading further South from Hamburg to Germany’s capital, Berlin.
 A city that has been transformed so much over the years and still continuing to do so.
 Every time I visit the city landscape has changed with improvements and new buildings, yet it always manages to keep its huge diversity of culture.
 This really is a city for the young and old.
 First we checked into the next of the Generator Hostels on this flying trip around Europe.
 And it was one of the newest, Berlin Mitte, right in the heart...Read More